davidwrede/chef-web-docs-1/includes_delivery_integration/includes_delivery_integration_ldap_users_edit.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag delivery_integration_ldap_users_edit

-.. note:: In order to add or edit users, you must have root shell access and the **Admin** role assigned in |delivery|.
+.. note:: In order to add or edit users, you must have root shell access and the **Admin** role assigned in Chef Automate.

 To edit LDAP details for a user:

 #.
-Log into the |delivery| web UI as an administrator.
+Log into the Chef Automate web UI as an administrator.
 #.
 Select **Users** from the drop-down menu on the upper right.

    The **Users** list page opens.
 You can use the search filter in the upper right corner to make sure that the user is not already added.